graphcore/examples/nlp/t5/popxl/README.md

     - `stochastic_rounding`: a flag to enable stochastic rounding,
     - `optimizer`: an optimizer with the following settings.
         - `name`: name of the optimizer, by default, AdamW.
-        - `learning_rate`: to set up the learning rate including `maximum` learning rate, and `warmup_proportion` to set the proportion of the warmup step,
+        - `learning_rate`: to set up the learning rate including `maximum` learning rate, and `warmup_steps` to set the number of warmup steps,
         - `beta1`: by default 0.9,
         - `beta2`: by default 0.999,
         - `weight_decay`: weight decay factor, by default 0.01,